-Did you know that offices with Eco-Ambassadors are 99% more sustainable and 94% happier than those without Eco-Ambassadors?
+Did you know businesses with Eco-Ambassadors are 99% more sustainable and 94% happier than those without Eco-Ambassadors?

 Step 1: Nominate your Ambassadors

-Every successful program begins with enthusiastic green champions!
-Your ambassadors should be naturally driven to make organizational change.
-It's a wonderful learning experience, both on an industry and a professional development level.
-The ambassadors will gain critical management, motivational and behavioral change skills.
+Every successful program begins with an enthusiastic green champion!
+As a volunteer position, your ambassador(s) should be naturally driven to make organizational change.
+It's a wonderful learning experience, both on an industry and a professional development level, as he or she will gain critical management, motivational and behavioral change skills.

 Step 4: Share the Green Wave Enthusiasm!

 By making small changes in the workplace, you’ll be spreading awareness and building habits that translate beyond the workplace.
-Scheduling regular informational events and activities can help get your coworkers involved and excited about making changes.
-You'd be surprised what taking an hour to pot plants around the office will do to boost the energy in the office!
+Scheduling regular informational events and activities can help get your coworkers involved and excited about making responsible changes.
+You'd be surprised what taking an hour to pot plants around the office will do to boost the energy in your workplace!
 There’s no limit to what you can create once you get people motivated.

 Step 5: Recommend Reusables

-Excited to go off and get your program started right away?
-Let us know how it goes in the comment section below by sharing any tips or personal experiences – a green tip is worth a lot in our community!
-Happy recycling from our office to yours!
+Are you excited to go off and get your program started right away?
+Let us know how it goes in the comment section below by sharing any tips or personal experiences – a green tip is worth a lot in our community.
+If your business needs help managing its waste, schedule a free consultation with us today.
+Happy recycling from our business to yours!